survivejs/react-book/manuscript/05_implementing_notes.md

 T> If you want to attach comments to your JSX, just use `{/* no comments */}`.

-If everything went correctly, you should see a list with three `Learn Webpack` items on it.
+If everything went correctly, you should see a list with three `Learn webpack` items on it.
 That's almost nice.
 The problem is that we haven't taken `value` property in count at `Note`.
 We'll need to tweak its implementation like this:

 **app/components/Note.jsx**